- What is a Velamentous Cord Insertion?

 - Excessive bleeding or haemorrhage during velamentous cord insertion delivery.

-It is easy to diagnose a Velamentous cord insertion.
-One of the best ways to do it is through a velamentous cord insertion ultrasound.
-During the early days of the pregnancy, preferably in the first trimester, it is good to get an ultrasound to understand the baby’s growth and development.
-It is also the right time to check for a velamentous cord insertion, and this can be done via physical examination and ultrasound.
+It is easy to diagnose a velamentous cord insertion.
+One of the best ways to do it is through an ultrasound.
+During the early days of the pregnancy, preferably in the second trimester, it is good to get an ultrasound to understand the baby’s growth and development.
+It is also the right time to check for a velamentous cord insertion, and this can be done via ultrasound.

 While there is no treatment or medicines for a Velamentous cord Insertion, precautions can be taken to manage the growth and development of the foetus.
 All treatment is directed towards managing complications related to the foetus thereby making it a top priority.
 Delivery through an elevated C- section is considered in order to avoid further complications.